Anna: a NYC and Tennessee film photographer

 and 16mm + super 8 videographer

 Photographer, hiker, archivist, student, embroidery artist, knitter, cat mom.
-When you hire me, you get the whole Anna package, not just Anna-the-wedding-photographer.
-The more I’ve leaned into staying authentically myself with my clients (which includes getting in the dance circle during reception, grabbing a beer or latte together as our consult instead of a phone call, shooting wayyyy more film than digital, and stepping back to observe and document a scene more like a photojournalist than a director) the more connected I have grown with my work and my clients.
+When you hire me, you get the whole Anna package, not just Anna the wedding photographer.
+The more I’ve leaned into staying authentically myself with my clients (which includes getting in the dance circle during reception, grabbing a latte together as our consult instead of a phone call, shooting wayyyy more film than digital, and stepping back to observe and document a scene more like a photojournalist than a director) the more connected I have grown with my work and my clients.

-It is so important to me that my clients feel calm and comfortable with my presence on their wedding day so that we’re both able to live in and soak up the day as it saunters on by.
-My motto is live your day, don’t pose for it.
-The images and footage that feel most poignant and representative of a wedding day to me are always the little, in-between, unplanned moments that could never be artificially constructed.
-I live for those little shots that unexpectedly transport you back to exactly how it felt in the moment.
+It is so important to me that my clients feel calm and comfortable with my presence on their wedding day so that we’re both able to live in and soak up the day as it unfolds.
+My motto for my clients is to live your day, don’t pose for it.
+The images and footage that feel most poignant and representative of a wedding day to me are always the little in-between, unplanned moments that could never be artificially constructed.
+I live for those unsuspecting shots that immediately transport you back to exactly how it felt in the moment.

 Some fun facts: